ramiuness/chance-constrained-optimization/README.md

 # Chance-Constrained Optimization

-Chance-constrained optimization is a powerful technique for making decisions under uncertainty.
-In portfolio allocation problems, chance constraints allow portfolio decisions to incorporate uncertainty explicitly by requiring that critical constraints (e.g., achieving a minimum level of return) be satisfied with high probability rather than deterministically, thus offering a more flexible and realistic way to handle risk in uncertain markets.
-This framework allows placing a VaR-style bound on portfolio returns.
+Chance-constrained portfolio optimization provides a structured way to make investment decisions under uncertainty.
+Rather than requiring rigid constraints, it ensures key objectives—such as achieving a target return—are met with high confidence.
+This method closely aligns with modern risk management practices by incorporating Value-at-Risk (VaR) principles directly into the portfolio construction process, enabling more resilient and realistic strategies in volatile markets.

 This repository demonstrates an implementation of chance constrained portfolio allocation using the Sample Average Approximation (SAA) method for chance-constrained programming.
 The approach and methodology are based on the paper:
 ["Sample Average Approximation Method for Chance Constrained Programming: Theory and Applications"](https://link.springer.com/article/10.1007/s10957-009-9523-6).